 Abstract: Concepts and techniques from organismal evolutionary biology can provide a detailed, quantitative picture of the complex dynamics of somatic cell populations over time and space.
-In the theoretical lecture, we will review basic concepts of cancer evolution, the complexity of single-cell DNA sequencing data (scDNA-seq), different phylogenetic techniques for analyzing these types of data, together with empirical examples of their application.
-During the hands-on practical session, participants will acquire basic skills to perform scDNA-seq phylogenetic analysis with CellPhy, including variant calling, setting up of genotype models, tree search, bootstrap support estimation, and mutation mapping.
-Participants will learn to prepare their data, explore its characteristics, and present their results using tree plotting packages in R.
+In the theoretical lecture, we reviewed basic concepts of cancer evolution, the complexity of single-cell DNA sequencing data (scDNA-seq), different phylogenetic techniques for analyzing these types of data, together with empirical examples of their application.
+During the hands-on practical session, participants acquired basic skills to perform scDNA-seq phylogenetic analysis with CellPhy, including variant calling, setting up of genotype models, tree search, bootstrap support estimation, and mutation mapping.
+Participants learnt to prepare their data, explore its characteristics, and present their results using tree plotting packages in R.

 Biosketch: David Posada (Vigo, 1971) is Professor of Genetics at the University of Vigo (Spain).
 After graduating in Biology from the University of Santiago de Compostela (Spain), he received his doctorate in USA, where he also completed his postdoctoral training at a pharmacogenomics company in Boston (Variagenics Inc) and at the MIT.
 His work is framed within the field of molecular evolution and computational biology, areas in which he has received more than 70,000 citations.
 His current interests focus on tracing the evolutionary history of tumors, for which he leverages single-cell genomics, evolutionary biology and computational phylogenomics.